-Based on the assumption that the City of Dunwoody has on average approximately \$300,000 available for sidewalk capital investment and \$500,000 for roadway improvements and widening per year, total estimated funding per priority tier was calculated.
+Based on the assumption that the City of Dunwoody has on average approximately \$300,000 available for sidewalk capital investment (through 2015) and \$500,000 for roadway improvements and widening per year, as well as additional guidance from the City of Dunwoody Public tiers 1a and 1b by 2030, and none of the projects in priority tiers 2 or 3 could be completed.
+Table 11 details total project cost, funding, and the cumulative gap.

+Works Department, total estimated funding per priority tier was calculated.
 Total project cost for each tier was then subtracted from the estimated funding to determine the gap between project needs and available funding.

 The City of Dunwoody will not be able to complete the plan on its own.
-With local funding only, the City of Dunwoody would be unable to complete all projects in priority tier 1 by 2030, and none of the projects in priority tiers 2 or 3 could be completed.
-Table 11 details total project cost, funding, and the cumulative gap.
+With local funding only, the City of Dunwoody would be unable to complete all projects in priority